Do you remember the most recent year end thank you message you received via email?

 - You’d like your message delivered without an envelope

-We see clients choosing both letter and postcard (typically 6×9 or 6×11) formats and doing a great job with them.
+We see clients choosing both letter and postcard (typically 6×9 or 6×11) formats and bi-fold self-mailers and doing a great job with them.
 There isn’t a huge difference in cost, so be sure to pick the format that makes the most sense for your creative approach.

 Make Sure It Gets There: Data Quality Matters